Akil Baddoo Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The 7.4 strikeouts per nine innings put together by the Guardians pitching staff ranks last in the league.
+- The Guardians pitching staff ranks 29th in MLB with a collective 7.5 strikeouts per nine innings.

-- The Guardians have the ninth-ranked team ERA across all MLB pitching staffs (3.77).
+- The Guardians have a 3.73 team ERA that ranks ninth across all MLB pitching staffs.

-- Guardians pitchers combine to surrender 34 home runs (one per game), the ninth-fewest in baseball.
+- Guardians pitchers combine to allow the eighth-fewest home runs in baseball (35 total, one per game).

-- Bibee (1-0) pitches for the Guardians to make his third start of the season.
+- Battenfield (0-3 with a 4.07 ERA and 21 strikeouts in 24 1/3 innings pitched) makes the start for the Guardians, his fifth of the season.

-- His last appearance was on Tuesday against the New York Yankees, when the right-hander tossed 5 1/3 innings, surrendering two earned runs while giving up four hits.
+- The right-hander's last time out came on Friday against the Minnesota Twins, when he went seven innings, surrendering two earned runs while allowing two hits.

+- In five games this season, the 25-year-old has a 4.07 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .207 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.